Quartz (publication)

-In 2017, revenue decreased to $27.6 million as advertising shrank.
+Quartz is an American English language news website owned by Redbrick, a Canadian software firm.
+Focused on international business news, it was founded in 2012 by Atlantic Media in New York City as a "digitally native news outlet for business people in the new global economy".
+The publication implemented a paywall from 2019 to 2022.

 History

 On September 24, 2012, Quartz launched its website, designed to deliver content primarily to mobile and tablet users.
 Its founding team members were from news organizations including Bloomberg, The Economist, The New York Times, and The Wall Street Journal.
 According to its website, Quartz's team reports in 115 countries and speaks 19 languages.
 The publication was initially led by Kevin Delaney, a former managing director of WSJ.com, Zach Seward, a former WSJ social media editor, and Gideon Lichfield, a global news editor from The Economist, among other editors.

 Quartz's main office is located in New York.
 It also has correspondents and staff reporters based in Hong Kong, India, London, Los Angeles, Thailand, Washington DC, and elsewhere.

 In 2014, Quartz expanded into India, launching Quartz India.
 In 2015, it launched the Africa-focused Quartz Africa.

 In 2015, it launched Atlas, a chart-building platform.

+In 2015, it had meanwhile specific publications for Hong Kong, Japan, and the United Arab Emirates, adding to Africa and India.